wentasah/boardproxy/README.md

 www = { type = "tcp", port = 80 }
 ```

-Then, users can users can use SSH-provided TCP-to-UNIX port forwarding
+Then, users can use SSH-provided TCP-to-UNIX port forwarding to
-to forward TCP connections to `boardproxy`.
-Boardproxy then proxies
+forward TCP connections to `boardproxy`.
+Boardproxy then proxies the
-the connection to the correct board.
-More specifically, when users
+connection to the correct board.
+More specifically, when users connect
-connect to the board like this:
+to the board like this:

     ssh -L2222:/run/my_boards/ssh -L8080:/run/my_boards/www login@board-server.example.com